-In 1985, the Pasadena Jaycees began a homestay exchange program with the Jaycees in Kasukabe, Japan.
-Alternating host locations every summer, one chapter sends members with local high school and college students to experience the other’s country and culture.
+Japan Homestay Exchange In 1985, the Pasadena Jaycees began a homestay exchange program with the Jaycees in Kasukabe, Japan.
+Alternating host locations every summer, one chapter sends Jaycee members along with local high school and college students to experience the other’s country and culture.

 Visitors stay in the homes of volunteer hosts to get the full-immersion experience.
-Group activities are planned for the duration of the visit, including sight-seeing, community service projects and an overnight trip to another city.
+The host chapter plans group activities, including sight-seeing, community service projects and an overnight trip to a nearby city.
 Students who accompany Jaycees on the trip will take part in a cultural exchange event with students from the hosting country.

 The Kasukabe Homestay is one of the most unique and meaningful projects for the Pasadena Jaycees.
 Friendships created on the trips last for years.
 The Pasadena and Kasukabe chapters have become a long-distance family that reunites annually, to learn from and celebrate with each other.